 The basic loss per share is computed by dividing the loss for the period by the weighted average number of common shares outstanding during the year.
-Diluted loss per share is the same as basic loss per share as the effect of common share purchase options and warrants would be anti-dilutive.
+Diluted loss per share is the same as basic loss per share as the effect of common share purchase options, warrants, RSU's and DSU's would be anti-dilutive.